 I highly recommend backpacking Vesper Peak for those looking for an epic overnight.
 Few other mountains offer such spectacular sunset and sunrise photography opportunities.
 You’re in a sea of peaks and layers, which is a dream for any photographer.

 What You Need to Know to Summit Vesper Peak

 To this day, backpacking Vesper Peak is one of the most magical and insane trips I’ve done.
 Carrying a heavy pack full of photography gear up the 4,000+-foot ascent was rough but worth it.

 How to hike Vesper Peak in the Central Cascades

 - 8 miles round trip

 - Height of Vesper Peak 6,221

-- Straightforward dirt road in but needs higher clearance than a standard sedan.
+- It is a straightforward dirt road requiring higher clearance than a standard sedan.

-- Exposed hike, so bring lots of water, use sunblock or a sun shirt, and have a wide-brimmed hat.
+- It’s an exposed hike, so bring lots of water, use sunblock or a sunshirt, and wear a wide-brimmed hat.